 Knowing the river isn't just one man's vision, the L.A.
 River Public Art Project is hoping to incorporate as many views as possible when working on its plans.
 "We see our role as advocates, as a resource for people to help coordinate the various parties," said Margulies.
 "We want to have everyone communicating to arrive at a vision that will serve everyone instead of everyone doing their own independent project without communication."

-LA River Public Arts Project's first foray into the public eye is coming October 10, Saturday (event details in Spanish).
+LA River Public Arts Project's first foray into the public eye is coming October 10, Saturday.
 Simply called "Ten Feet," the one-day project pairs five artists with five ten-foot sites along the Los Angeles River.